Where to Buy a Sourdough Starter

 - 45 grams water, see notes above

 - Place starter in a vessel.
 I love these deli quart containers for this purpose.

 - Add 45 g each of all-purpose flour and room-temperature water.
-(Note: You may need to add a little more flour or water to get the consistency right, which should be like a thick batter.)
+(Note: The consistency should look like a thick batter.)

 - Wait.
 You may see bubbles and action (rising!) in as few as 6 hours; it may take more like 18 to 24 hours.
-Variables include the time of year, the temperature of your kitchen, the temperature of your water, how much water and flour you used, etc.
+Variables include the time of year, the temperature of your kitchen, the temperature of your water, the type of flour you are using, etc.

 - When the starter has roughly doubled in volume, it’s likely ready to go.
 Drop a spoonful of it in a glass of water.
 If it floats, you’re ready!

 - If it doesn’t float after 24 hours, add more flour and water (equal parts), stir again, and wait.

 - If you aren’t seeing any action after another 12 hours, discard most of it, and add more flour and water (equal parts), stir, and wait.
 Just be patient.
 Before you know it, your starter will be rising and bubbling and ready to go.